Fishing in Oklahoma

 You’ll want to have enough energy and stay hydrated, so bring along non-perishable snacks like granola snacks or almonds and plenty of water.
 Also, carry a cooler for storing your catch and keeping bottled water cold.

 If you aren’t fishing with a captain or guide, find out the best type of freshwater or saltwater rods and reels you’ll need.
-What’s more, ensure that you bring along plenty of extra fishing lines.
+What’s more, ensure that you bring along plenty of extra fishing line.
 Before you head out on your trip, check out our blog for all you need to know about fishing.

 With an RV rental, your fishing trip will be a little more comfortable!
 After you’ve spent a long day fishing, grill up your catch right at your campsite.
 Then, retire inside to enjoy all the comforts of home on board your RV.
 Plan your perfect fishing getaway with an RV rental from RVshare.